tephyr/flask-vue-starter/README.md

 - Code formatting with prettier

 Note: on linux, to fix permissions between host / docker shared containers, it is necessary to export `$UID` and `$GID` variables, this can be done in ~/.bashrc or ~/.zshrc.
-This is becuase UID and GID are shell variables, not env variables.
+This is because UID and GID are shell variables, not env variables.
 It allows to have dependencies (python venv and node.js node_modules shared from the container to the host, so we can have IDE completion on the host, or just easily access the dependencies from the editor).
 See also: https://github.com/docker/compose/issues/2380.